inmeso/hilemms/HiLeMMS-DSL.md

   Boundary may be split into two general types, i.e., the block boundary and the embedded boundary.
 A block boundary is defined at a surface of  a block.

 * Embedded boundary condition
+*
+### Remarks on the implementation

+* **Kernel function**
+  A kernel function conducts a specific set of operations on a grid node.
+It will be populated to the whole flow field.

 ### Regarding capabilities